-Let’s start with the introduction about Nelson Mandela Essay in English.
+Let’s start with the introduction to Nelson Mandela Essay in English.

 Nelson Mandela, who ended the policy of apartheid in South Africa, has the same place in his country as that of Mahatma Gandhi in India.
 He gave African people their rights by conducting a bloodless revolution.
 There was no violence during this revolution, as he believed in resolving problems through dialogue.